Poisonous and Venomous Spiders, Snakes and Insects in the Bahamas, Jamaica & the Caribbean Whilst On Vacation

 If you have been to the Caribbean on vacation and suffer from abnormal headaches or pain in areas where a wound ( even the smallest bite form a mosquito ) has occurred, go to the hospital for an x-ray.

 South America used to be infested with the screw worm, it killed herds of cattle, sheep, and many people.
 An idea was launched to infiltrate the screw worm population with specially bred infertile screw worm adult flies.

 This would reduce the number of pregnant screw worms whilst they mate, which is between 4 -5 times in their 20 day life.
 Billions of these infertile adult screw worms were bred and released into the air.
 It worked.

 South America is now free from this pest.
 Mexico, Jamaica and other places are not.
 Factories in South America produce billions of these adult screw worm flies every year to eradicate this demon of a pest.
 They are exported to other parts of the world as the eradication process of a very dangerous creature progresses.

 Do not underestimate this creature.
 The screw worm is on Americas most wanted list.
 If this insect is suspected of being alive or infecting animals or humans on American soil. the authorities at the highest levels are notified and actions are implemented within hours.
 Be warned, it is dangerous and will kill without mercy.

-The maggots are only under the skin for five days, if they do not leave the skin as they should do within five days, there is little hope for a person with a minimum of 250 flesh eating maggots crawling under the skin.
+The maggots are only under the skin for five days.
+If they do not leave the skin as they should do within five days, there is little hope for a person with a minimum of 250 flesh eating maggots crawling further under the skin.
 Even cheap vacations in the Caribbean can resort in death if a person is not careful.